codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 <a name="migrating-existing-installations"></a>
 ###  Backward compatibility for infrastructure services
-If you already have Codefresh version 1.0.202 or lower installed, and are upgrading to a later version, _before upgrade, to retain the existing images_ for the services listed below, update the `config.yaml` for `kcfi`.
+If you already have Codefresh version 1.0.202 or lower installed, and are upgrading to a version  **1.1.1**, _before upgrade, to retain the existing images_ for the services listed below, update the `config.yaml` for `kcfi`.

 * `cf-mongodb`
 * `cf-redis`